fommil/fpmortals/manuscript/wip.md

 ## Objecty Things

-In the chapter on Data and Functionality we said that the JVM's notion of equality breaks down for many things that you can put into an ADT.
+In the chapter on Data and Functionality we said that the JVM's notion of equality breaks down for many things that we can put into an ADT.
 The problem is that the JVM was designed for Java, and `equals` is defined on `java.lang.Object` whether it makes sense or not.
 There is no way to erase `equals` and no way to guarantee that it is